permutationlock/libavengraph/README.md

 cc -o build build.c
 ```
 where `cc` is your favorite C compiler that supports C99 or later.
+Most common C compilers will be configured by default: `gcc`, `clang`,
+and `tcc` on Linux, `gcc.exe`, `clang.exe`, and `cl.exe` on Windows
+are supported out-of-the-box.
+Otherwise you will need to define the various flags yourself,
+run `./build -h` for a full rundown.

 To build the algorithm visualization and tikz figure examples:
 ```